kmburkezoo/cryptocurrencies/README.md

 # cryptocurrencies

 ## Purpose
-The purpose of this project is to use unsupervised machine learning to analyze, group, and visualize various cryptocurrencies.
+The purpose of this project is to use unsupervised machine learning techniques from SciKit Learn to analyze and cluster visualize various cryptocurrencies.
+Once grouped, the resulting clusters are visualized using Plotly and HVPlot.

 ## Process